(click on the "+" to view the answers)

-To apply for a graduate assistantship, visit our financial aid section for more information and to download an application.
+To apply for a graduate assistantship, visit our Graduate Assistantship page for more information about GA's and how to apply.

-- Are special students eligible to apply for graduate assistantships?
+- Are Non-degree/Special Students eligible to apply for graduate assistantships?

-Special students are not eligible to apply for graduate assistantships.
-For eligibility requirements, please visit the financial aid section of our website.
+Non-degree/Special Students are not eligible to apply for graduate assistantships.
+For eligibility requirements, please visit our Graduate Assistantship page.

-Admission to Candidacy and Verification of Program Study are the points in time while completing a degree program (usually no more than 9 to 21 required credits are completed) that a student finalizes his or her agreed upon plan of study with the program and the Office of Graduate Studies.
-The Admission to Candidacy form lists all of the course work a student has taken or will take to complete a degree.
-A student must be in full-standing to have their Candidacy or Verification approved.
+Admission to Candidacy and Verification of Program Study are the points in time while completing a degree or certificate program that a student finalizes his or her agreed upon plan of study with their graduate degree certificate program area and the Office of Graduate Studies.
+The Candidacy and Verification forms each list all the course work a student has taken and will take to complete a degree or certificate.
+A student must be in academic full-standing to have their Candidacy or Verification approved.
 Some individual graduate programs have program-specific requirements to have the Candidacy or Verification approved.
 More information can be found on our Candidacy and Verification web page.

-- What housing options are available for graduate students?
+- What are the housing options available to graduate students?

 - How can I obtain an unofficial transcript?

 - How can I find out if my class has been canceled due to weather or other emergencies?

 In the event of bad weather, contact your professor to see if your class has been canceled.
-In the event that the University is affected by inclement weather or some other reason, the information will be available on the University homepage as well as through the University Weather Line at (920) 424-0000, or the Campus Safety and Emergency Information page.
+In the event the entire University is affected by inclement weather or other emergencies, information will be available on the University homepage, the University Weather Line at (920) 424-0000, or the Campus Safety and Emergency Information page.

 - What is the mailing address for the UW Oshkosh Office of Graduate Studies?